5/6 COMMUNITY

 5/6 Crew Teacher

-Celeste Whipple was born and raised in a little city across the peninsula from Seattle, called Port Orchard.
-Her father’s career with the government brought her to the mountain west during her time in high school.
-Going from a beautiful rain forest to the incredible mountain range of the Wasatch Front was a bit of a change, but one that has grown on her.
+Celeste Whipple was born and raised in a small city across the peninsula from Seattle called Port Orchard.
+Her father’s career with the government brought her to the Mountain West during her high school years.
+Transitioning from a beautiful rainforest to the incredible mountain range of the Wasatch Front was quite a change, but one that has grown on her.

 Celeste’s hobbies include softball, bowling, hiking, biking, reading, music, and spending time with her loving family.
-Her husband is a teacher in Ogden, and her children range from 9th grade to kindergarten.
+Her husband is a teacher in Ogden, and their children range from kindergarten to 9th grade.
 They all LOVE soccer and music.

-Celeste is thrilled to have been brought on to the Promontory crew.
-She likes Expeditionary Learning because it is a way for students to hold themselves and their peers to high expectations for quality work, commitment to learning, and character.
+Celeste is thrilled to have joined the Promontory crew.
+She appreciates Expeditionary Learning because it encourages students to hold themselves and their peers to high expectations for quality work, commitment to learning, and character.